CloudWithChris/cloudwithchris.com/content/episode/weekly-vlog-030.md

 series:
 - Weekly Vlog
 tags:
-#- Podcast
-#- Sessionize
-#- Azure
+- Azure
+- AzureDevOps
+- GitHub
-#- Community
+- Community
+- Blogging
+- Gaming
-# youtube: VyQI5SOsw3M
+youtube: e3mviJqA_BY
 upcoming: true
 ---
-In this video, chris provides another update on Cloud with Chris, updates on what's coming soon and Azure related news!
+In this session, Chris provides a series of updates focused around Azure, DevOps, GitHub and Cloud With Chris